 We only ship on Monday – Thursday.
-In case inclement weather, shipping may be delayed to ensure freshness.
+In case of inclement weather, shipping may be delayed to ensure freshness.

 Fryer rabbit meat is the most tender and mildest meat from a young rabbit.
 The meat is lean and fine-grained.
 And just like the name says, it’s wonderful for frying.

 Rabbit meat is also perfect for replacing chicken in almost any recipe.
 Rabbit meat does tend to absorb spices more than chicken, and has a slightly sweeter taste overall.
 In other words, while similar to chicken the flavor is actually a bit richer.
 It is delicious fried, in stews or fricassee.